dineshsoudagar/Multi-Task-Neural-Networks/README.md

  pip install -r requirements.txt
  ```

-### Usage
-- Dataset Preparation Download the A2D2 dataset from here.
-- Preprocess the dataset using the utils.py script in the src/ folder.
-bash
-Copy code
-python src/utils.py --preprocess --data_path /path/to/a2d2
-Training
-Train the STNN and MTNN models using the provided scripts:

-For STNN:
-bash

-python src/stnn.py --task segmentation
-For MTNN:
-bash
-Copy code
-python src/mtnn.py --tasks segmentation lane_detection
-Evaluation
-Evaluate the trained models and compare the results:

-bash
-Copy code
-python src/evaluate.py --model_path /path/to/model.pth
-Results

 ###Key findings from the thesis:
 - MTNNs are up to 33% faster in inference compared to STNNs.